 Rev. William Ewing's Annals of the Free Church of Scotland (published 1914 in Edinburgh) notes that "in 1850 certain persons formed themselves into a congregation here" and that their church was built in 1853.
 Rev. Ewing gives the membership of the congregation in 1859 as 92; in 1900 as 140.

-Please note though that there are limited earlier parish registers for Castleton surviving among the kirk session records in the National Archives of Scotland (reference CH2/64).
+Please note though that there are limited earlier parish registers for Castleton surviving among the kirk session records in the National Records of Scotland (reference CH2/64).
 These are baptism and marriage proclamation registers for 1707-1710.
 Graham and Emma Maxwell have published these, along with the 1695 Hearth Tax.

 In his entry for the Statistical Account of Scotland (compiled 1790s, see the Statistics section of the Roxburghshire page for more details) the Rev. James Arkle made the following comments about deficiencies in the parish registers of Castleton: